Academic Peer Mentors (AMP)

 AMPs engage in professional development.
 To support them in their role, all new AMPs complete TLTC 333 – Fundamentals of Academic Peer Mentoring, a one-credit blended course designed to provide them with the foundational knowledge and skills to be an effective peer mentor.
 The credit hours for TLTC 333 are independent of the time commitment associated with supporting any particular course.
 AMPs may also receive additional independent study course credit for their time spent in the classroom and working with their course instructor by enrolling in TLTC 399 – Academic Mentoring Activity (or other departmental equivalents).

 We'd love to have you participate as an AMP instructor!
-All new and returning AMP instructors for spring semester 2022, please fill out this simplified AMP Instructor Application, due by January 10, 2022.
+All new and returning AMP instructors for fall semester 2022, please fill out this simplified AMP Instructor Enrollment Form, due by August 15, 2022.
 You'll be asked to list some contact information for yourself and any AMPs who will need additional independent study credits from the TLTC and to fill out some information about how you're planning on using AMPs in your course.
 You will need to have confirmed your AMPs by the time you fill out the application, so we recommend reaching out to potential AMPs in the second half of fall semester.

 If you have questions about the program or would like to look through examples of how instructors have selected, communicated with, and used AMPs in the past, please read through the AMP Instructor Handbook.